 It is an intensive course, with six 14 -15 week terms packed into two years.
-You can expect lots of Teacher contact time, and regularly invited highly skilled and internationally known makers to complement our in house teaching.
-Students can expect to learn a huge amount and a lot will be expected of them in terms of hard work, commitment and enthusiasm.
+You can expect lots of contact time, and regularly invited highly skilled and internationally known makers to complement our in house delivery.
+You will learn a huge amount and a lot will be expected of you in terms of hard work, commitment and enthusiasm.

-Who can apply
+Who can apply?

 We can accept applications from EU residents and non-EU residents with UK residency visas.
 Unfortunately, we are unable to accept applications from outside the EU, unless you have a valid UK visa.

 Please download the Clay College Diploma Course Application form and the Clay College Equal Opportunities Monitoring form.
 Please complete both forms, ensuring you have completed every question and that you have included all the items requested in the checklist.
 If you do not, your application cannot, unfortunately, be processed.

-Please return your forms and supporting documents by the application deadline of 14th July.
+Please return your forms and supporting documents by the application deadline of 15th February 6pm.

 What will happen next?